intel/neural-compressor/examples/pytorch/image_recognition/imagenet/cpu/qat/README.md

 > **Note**
 >
-> PyTorch quantization implementation in imperative path has limitation on automatically execution.
-> It requires to manually add QuantStub and DequantStub for quantizable ops, it also requires to manually do fusion operation.
+> * PyTorch quantization implementation in imperative path has limitation on automatically execution.
+It requires to manually add QuantStub and DequantStub for quantizable ops, it also requires to manually do fusion operation.
-> ILiT requires users to complete these two manual steps before triggering auto-tuning process.
+> * LPOT requires users to complete these two manual steps before triggering auto-tuning process.
 >   For details, please refer to https://pytorch.org/docs/stable/quantization.html

 # Prerequisite